 For years, DWQ has assessed biological beneficial use attainment with water chemistry standards that are assumed to be protective of stream biota.
 Before making final decisions about biological beneficial use support, a comparison is made between impairment assessments obtained from stream biota with those obtained from stream chemistry.
 The primary goal behind these evaluations is to further limit both false positive and false negative assessments beyond what is considered in the biological assessment.
 There are four potentially confounding factors that warrant a more careful scrutiny of incongruous biological and chemical assessments.
-These factors are summarized in a Best Professional Judgment (BPJ) framework (Figure 14) wherein disagreements between chemistry and biology assessments are objectively and systematically evaluated on a case-by-case basis.
+These factors are summarized in a BPJ framework (Figure 2-13) wherein disagreements between chemistry and biology assessments are objectively and systematically evaluated on a case-by-case basis.

-These judgment decisions are based in part on EPA's "Consolidated Assessment and Listing Methodology" (CALM) guidance published in 2002.
+These judgment decisions are based in part on EPA's Consolidated Assessment and Listing Methodology6 guidance published in 2002.
 The guidance provides a framework to weigh multiple types of data used for waterbody assessment.
-Specifically, the guidance refers to the policy of independent applicability (IA) which stresses that if any one type of applicable data indicates water quality standards are not supported the waterbody shall be identified impaired.
+Specifically, the guidance refers to the policy of independent applicability, which stresses that if any one type of applicable data indicates that water quality standards are not supported, the waterbody shall be identified as impaired.
 Finally, if an AU results in a 3A listing for either biological or chemical assessment, the assessment type with sufficient data to determine the listing will be used.
-For example, if the biological data of an AU indicates Full Support while chemical data indicates 3A, the AU will be listed as Full Support.
+For example, if the biological data of an AU indicate full support, whereas the chemical data indicates 3A, the AU will be listed as full support.
 The decision framework rectifying situations where chemical and biological data suggest different conclusions about overall water quality is discussed in this section.